Exmark Z Turf Equipment Backyard Life

 Strategies to Protect Trees From Deer

-– Physical barriers are often the most effective means of discouraging deer browse and rub.
+Physical barriers are often the most effective means of discouraging deer browse and rub.
 Plastic tree tubes for young trees or exclusive fencing for larger trees and shrubs are often successful in preventing damage.
 The primary purpose of both is to keep deer away from your trees’ trunks and limbs.
-Keep in mind that deer can jump up to 12 feet and 30 feet long, as well as fit through narrow gaps in fencing as small as 8 inches wide.
+Keep in mind that deer can jump up to 12 ft. and 30 ft. long, as well as fit through narrow gaps in fencing as small as 8 in. wide.

 Utilizing deer resistant trees and shrubs can help mitigate damage.